 Basil Balsamic Vinaigrette

-- 2 cups fresh basil leaves, loosely packed
+- 2 cups basil leaves, loosely packed

 - 4 garlic cloves, minced